TypeCellOS/BlockNote/packages/website/docs/docs/introduction.md

 ## Community

-BlockNote is currently in early beta.
 We'd love your feedback!
 If you have questions, need help, or want to contribute reach out to the community on [Discord](https://discord.gg/Qc2QTTH5dF) and [GitHub](https://github.com/TypeCellOS/BlockNote).

 ## Next: Set up BlockNote